 We will explore the best ways of migrating data to AWS using the AWS Schema Conversion Tool.

 The AWS Schema Conversion Tool is a component of AWS Data Migration Service (DMS) which is still in preview mode at the time of writing this post (December 2015).
-We have discussed migrating data to AWS in the past and that post is still useful.
+We have discussed the benefits of migrating to AWS in a previous post.

 With DMS, Amazon is wooing corporate customers with a low-cost means of moving their database workloads to the cloud.
 Amazon already has a managed database service called RDS (Relational Database Service).
 However RDS has its own limitations, and one of those limitations is related to data migration.
 Until now, there was no simple way of migrating schema and data from an on-premise or EC2-hosted database to RDS.
 Because RDS is a managed service it doesn’t support a number of features specific to the database engines.
 Previously, the only solution would require DBAs and developers writing their own migration scripts and testing them in a painful and an iterative manner until all the wrinkles have been ironed out.